Tuxtla F.C.

-Tuxtla F.C. was a football club from Tuxtla Gutiérrez, Mexico that was active from July 2017 to June 2019.
+Tuxtla F.C. was a Mexican football club from Tuxtla Gutiérrez, Chiapas that was active from July 12, 2017 to June 28, 2019 and competed in the Liga Premier - Serie A of the Segunda División de México, the third division level of Mexican football.
+They played their home team match games at the Estadio Víctor Manuel Reyna.

 History

-After local team Chiapas F.C. dissolved in July 2017, Jiquipilas Valle Verde F.C. moved from Jiquipilas to Tuxtla Gutiérrez and changed its name to Tuxtla F.C.
-It played in Serie A, the third tier of the Liga Premier de México in the 2017/18 and 2018/19 seasons.
-In May 2019, Cafetaleros de Chiapas moved to Tuxtla Gutiérrez and on June 28, 2019, Tuxtla F.C. was dissolved and their entry in the league was taken by a Cafetaleros reserve team.
+After local team named Chiapas F.C. was dissolved in July 2017, Jiquipilas Valle Verde F.C. was moved from Jiquipilas to Tuxtla Gutiérrez and changed its name to Tuxtla F.C.
+It played in the Liga Premier–Serie A, the third tier of the Segunda División de México in the 2017/18 and 2018/19 seasons.
+In May 2019, Cafetaleros de Tapachula was moved to Tuxtla Gutiérrez and renamed Cafetaleros de Chiapas, so on June 28, 2019, Tuxtla F.C. was dissolved and their entry in the league was taken by a Cafetaleros reserve team.